-Kijoshu is a sweet style sake where some water additions to the main mash are replaced with sake, in this case 9 year old Koshu or aged sake.
-It’s recommended as a digestif instead of that limoncello you always opt for and was also created to match premium noble-rot wines such as Sauternes and Tokaji.
+Kijoshu, meaning noble brew, is a sweet style sake where some water additions to the main mash are replaced with sake.
+In this case, 9 year old Koshu or aged sake.
+It’s recommended as a digestif or dessert pairing sake, created to match premium noble-rot wines such as Sauternes and Tokaji.

 風の森 貴醸酒 無濾過 無加水 秋鹿穗 火入酒